Log Calabi-Yau mirror symmetry and non-archimedean disks: Log Calabi-Yau pairs

-Let $S \subset \abs{\Sigma}$ be the complement of the union of codimension two cones, which by \cref{prop:dualcomplex} is a topological manifold.
-Note that a $\Sigma$-piecewise linear integer function on $S$ is the same thing as a Weil divisor (with no linear equivalence, just a formal sum) supported on $D$ (indeed, it is the same as an integer attached to each ray of $\Sigma^1$, since the fan is simplicial).
-Following \cite[Def.\ 1.1]{Gross_Mirror_symmetry_for_log_Calabi-Yau_surfaces_I_v1}, we can now define an integer linear structure on $S$ defining such a function to be linear if and only if the intersection number of the Weil divisor with each $1$-stratum of $D$ is zero.
-This gives $S$ the structure of integer linear manifold.
-This integer linear structure depends in general on the compactification(it is canonical if $U$ is two dimensional, or $Y$ is a toric compactification of an algebraic torus).
+Assume \cref{ass:SYZ} and let $(\bbY,\bbD)$ be as in \cref{prop:dualcomplex}, whose notation we follow.
+Let $\Sigma$ be the essential dual fan.
+Let $S \subset \abs{\Sigma}$ be the complement of the union of codimension two cones.
+By \cref{prop:goodtopology} this is a topological manifold with boundary.
+Note that a $\Sigma$-piecewise linear integer function on $S$ is the same thing as a Weil divisor (with no linear equivalence, just a formal sum) supported on $\bbD^{\ess}$ (indeed, it is the same as an integer attached to each ray of $\Sigma^1$, since the fan is simplicial).
+Following \cite[Def.\ 1.1]{Gross_Mirror_symmetry_for_log_Calabi-Yau_surfaces_I_v1}, we can now define an integer linear structure on $S$ defining such a function to be linear if and only if the intersection number of the Weil divisor with each $1$-stratum of $\bbD^{\ess}$ is zero.
+This gives $S \setminus |\partial \Sigma|$ the structure of integer linear manifold without boundary. \begin{remark} Because of \cref{prop:oc2} we will never need to consider a linear structure on $|\partial \Sigma|$. \end{remark} This integer linear structure on $\Sk(U)$ depends in general on $(\bbY,\bbD)$ (it is canonical if $U$ is two dimensional, or $(\bbY,\bbD)$ is toric).
 But the underlying piecewise integer linear structure, induced by the maximal cones of $\Sigma$, is canonical.
+The same affine manifold appears in \cite[\S 1.3]{GSCWS}.